Eloping In The San Juan Mountains | Planning & Travel Guide (Updated 2026)

 Tips: Your elopement will only be as special as you allow it to be.
 Incorporating activities that you already love or that you would love to experience are a great way of adding that to your day.

-Being prepared during your adventure elopement in the San Juan Mountains will make your trip so much more relaxed and stress-free.
-Here’s a list of things you should pack for your elopement and adventuring:
+Being prepared during your adventure elopement in the San Juan Mountains will make your trip so much more relaxed, comfortable and stress-free.
+You don’t need a ton of mountain gear to be prepared for your day but here are a few things that other couples have found to be helpful during the summer and fall seasons:

 - Location Permit (If required)